Powerlearnproject/se-day1-assignment-Katrina-maingi/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is the art of crafting questions or statements to get the best responses from AI models.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+"Tell me about solar energy in Kenya"

+"Could you analyze the impact of the introduction to solar energy in Kenyan local communities between 2010-2020, focusing mostly on job creation and changes of electricty costs in the rural areas in Kenya"